-In 2021 DPL introduced its 2021-2023 Strategic Roadmap.
+2024 marked the close of DPL's 2021-2024 Strategic Roadmap.
 The Roadmap came together through a collaborative process that included extensive staff and community engagement dating back to 2019.
-The Roadmap lays out three Strategic Themes to guide the library to meet the needs of our evolving community:
+In the last four years, we made significant progress towards achieving the objectives laid out in the Roadmap.
+That work is the foundation of our new 2025-2030 Strategic Plan, Denver Here.